For more information or to get a quote contact us today

 8 Ways to Improve Boat Safety

 When you think of summer, you might think of afternoons spent on the water with family and friends.
-With so many other activities to choose from, like fishing, swimming, water skiing, or enjoying the wind in your hair, boat safety may slip to the back of your mind.
-Check out these eight boating safety tips to keep your boat rides smooth sailing.
+With so many other activities to choose from, like fishing, swimming, water skiing, or enjoying the wind in your hair, boat safety may slip to the back of your mind, but it’s important to note some boat safety tips for smooth sailing.

 3. Check for Hazardous Fumes

-To find the right life jacket for your height and weight, try it on before buying.
-Once you select your lifevest, put it on and fasten it as you would when wearing it on the boat.
+Find the right life jacket for your height and weight, and try it on before buying.
+Once you select your life vest, put it on and fasten it as you would when wearing it on the boat.
 Your jacket should fit snugly but still allow you to move freely.
 If you feel constricted in your jacket, it is most likely too small.

 After putting on your jacket, have a friend gently pull at the top of one of the arm openings.
 If there is excess room above the opening or the jacket rises over your chin or face, it is too big.
 Once you find the proper life jacket, test it in shallow water to ensure it is the best fit and will keep you safe.